 The beauty of this pumpkin mousse recipe is that it's easy to make and it's gluten free.
 And it only uses a little over a cup of canned pumpkin, so if you have any leftover from making other pumpkin desserts this season, use it to make mousse!
 If you prefer to make your own homemade pumpkin purée to use in this recipe instead of canned, make sure to strain out the excess water because homemade pumpkin has a higher moisture content, which could throw off the mousse recipe.

-The usual fall baking inevitably will obviously include a maple apple pie and mini pumpkin pie tarts, and maybe some baked pumpkin donuts and an apple butter pie, time permitting.
+The usual fall baking inevitably will obviously include a pumpkin pie, maple apple pie and mini pumpkin pie tarts, and maybe some baked pumpkin donuts and an apple butter pie, time permitting.
 And, though I love them all, I felt like making something a little different, so I made a pumpkin mousse with a splash of rum in it.

 Mousses can be made from the simplest of ingredients: cream, sugar, gelatin, and, in this case, a purée of roasted pumpkin.
 Since I was pairing the pumpkin mousse with crumbled chocolate spice cookies, I decided to flavour the mousse with just some spiced rum and vanilla (as per this recipe).
 This mousse is light and doesn't feel heavy, so great to serve after a big meal.

 - 15 mL (1 tablespoon) spiced or dark rum

 - 5 mL (1 teaspoon) Knox unflavoured gelatin powder

 - 310 mL (1¼ cups) whipping cream (35 % fat) divided